Big quantum cohomology of even dimensional intersections of two quadrics: Enumerative geometry on even dimensional intersections of two quadrics

 where the subscripts of $\lambda_i$ are understood in the mod $n+3$ sense.
 Let $B=(b_{i,j})_{0\leq i\leq 6,0\leq j\leq 3}$.
 The plane defined by $B.\{W_0,\dots,W_6\}^{\mathrm{T}}=0$ meets $S_{01},\dots,S_{60}$ if and only if for $0\leq i\leq 6$ the matrices

 have ranks $\leq 6$, i.e

 This gives a system of polynomial equations for the entries $b_{i,j}$.
-But it turns out that to be an effective approach (the unique practicable one that I can carry out) to find $\Sigma$ by using its Plücker coordinates on the Grassmannian parametrizing the planes in $\mathbb{P}^6$.
+It turns out to be an effective approach (indeed the unique one that I can carry out) to find $\Sigma$ by using its Plücker coordinates on the Grassmannian parametrizing the planes in $\mathbb{P}^6$.
 For each subset $I\subset[0,6]$ of cardinality 3, denote by $p_I$ the determinant of the submatrix of $B$ formed by $j$-th columns for $j\in C(I)=[0,6]\backslash I$.
 For each $j\in [0,6]$, the condition (\ref{eq-condition-vanishingOfMinors}) yields 4 linear equations for the Plücker coordinates $p_I$'s.
-A priori, the latter system of equations are not equivalent to (\ref{eq-condition-vanishingOfMinors}), but as we will see in the next Section \ref{sec:conic-(1,2,3,4,5,6,7)}, the plane defined by the system of all the 28 linear equations satisfies (\ref{eq-condition-vanishingOfMinors}).

 Due to lack of space, we present only a small part of the equations when $j=0$:

 {